haowei-freesky/haowei-freesky.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a master student at Technical University of Munich (TUM).
-My research focuses on the reasoning abilities and uncertainty quantification of multimodal LLMs.
+My research focuses on the reasoning and generation abilities of (multimodal) LLMs.

-Currently, I am looking for a PhD position :)
+Currently, I am looking for a PhD position :) You can find my CV [here](haowei-freesky.github.io/CV/CV_Haowei.pdf).

 E-Mail: haowei.zhang123@gmail.com